datastaxdevs/workshop-ai-as-api/README.md

 1. all variables created and stored in the previous steps are loaded back to memory;
 2. a specific architecture of a neural network is created, still a "blank slate" in terms of what it "knows".
 Its core structure is that of a LSTM ([long-short-term-memory](https://en.wikipedia.org/wiki/Long_short-term_memory)), a [specific kind](https://www.tensorflow.org/api_docs/python/tf/keras/layers/LSTM) of recurrent neural network with some clever modifications aimed at enhancing its ability to "remember" things between non-adjacent locations in a sequence, such as two displaced positions in a string of text;
-3. the network (our classifier) is trained: that means it will progressively adapt its internal (many thousands of) parameters in order to best reproduce the input training set.
+3. the network (your classifier) is trained: that means it will progressively adapt its internal (many thousands of) parameters in order to best reproduce the input training set.
 Each individual neuron in the network is a relatively simple component - the "intelligence" coming from their sheer quantity and the particular choice of parameters determining which neurons affect which other and by how much;
 4. Once the training process has finished, the script carefully saves everything (model, tokenizer and associated metadata) in a format that can be later loaded by the API in a stand-alone way.

 <details><summary>Show me Gitpod during training</summary>